-Fig 5-11.
-Check pulse flatness deviation.
+Fig. 5-13.
+Check of Type S-2 pulse flatness deviation.
 Step 8.

-a.
+Check Trace Shift With Trigger Rate Change From 30 Hz to 50 kHz a.
 Use the test oscilloscope as a trigger rate generator.
-Use the front panel + Gate signal (+20 volts peak) to drive the time base external trigger input.
+Use the front panel + Gate signal (+20 volts peak) to drive the sampling sweep unit external trigger input.
 Feed the + Gate directly to the Type 3T2 1 M Ω /UHF Sync connector and trigger on the - Polarity of the signal.
-(If the sampling sweep unit is a Type 3T4 or 3T77A, place a 10 k Ω $\frac{1}{2}$ watt resistor between the test oscilloscope + Gate terminal and the time base external 50 Ω trigger input connector to provide 100 mV of triggering signal.)
+(If the time base unit is a Type 3T4 or 3T77A, place a 10 k Ω , V_2 watt resistor between the test oscilloscope + Gate terminal and the time base external 50 Ω trigger input connector to provide 100 mV of triggering signal.)